This camera manual library is for reference and historical purposes,

 * Outside of the meter's coupling range, the exposure meter will not respond correctly.
 For example, coupling range for ASA 100 film is from 1/8 sec. at f/1.4 to 1/1000 sec. at f/16 (EV 4 - 18).
 If the light is too dim, use supplementary lighting.

 The shutter controls the length of time the light is allowed to strike the film.
 The speed at which the shutter opens and closed is measured in fractions of a second that correspond to the numbers on Shutter Speed Dial (7).
-For example, "500" is 1/500 sec., '`125" is 1/125 sec., and so on.4www.butkus.org
+For example, "500" is 1/500 sec., '`125" is 1/125 sec., and so on.

-* Simply turn Shutter Speed Dial (7) until the
+* Simply turn Shutter Speed Dial (7) until the desired

-Generally speaking, when shooting outdoors in bright
+Generally speaking, when shooting outdoors in bright or

-or hazy sunlight, "125" ( 1/125 sec.) is suitable for most pictures.
+hazy sunlight, "125" ( 1/125 sec.) is suitable for most pictures.

-When taking your subjects in motion, "250" (1/250 sec.) to "1000" (1/1000

-subjects (sports, racing cars, etc.).
-When indoors in a wallet room,

-"60'' (1/60 sec.) should be sufficient to take your subjects, depending

-upon the film you are using. in poorly lit places, or to achieve the maximum

-depth of field, "30" (1/30 sec.) to "8" (1/8 sec.) are available.
 When

+taking your subjects in motion, "250" (1/250 sec.) to "1000" (1/1000 sec.)

+(sports, racing cars, etc.).
+When indoors in a wallet room, "60'' (1/60

+sec.) should be sufficient to take your subjects, depending upon the film you

+are using. in poorly lit places, or to achieve the maximum depth of field, "30"

+(1/30 sec.) to "8" (1/8 sec.) are available.

-set at "B", the shutter will remain open as long as Shutter Release Button
+shutter will remain open as long as Shutter Release Button (9) is depressed

-(9) is depressed (preferably by a cable release).
-The "B" setting is used
+(preferably by a cable release).
+The "B" setting is used for long night exposure

-for long night exposure using street lights or electric signs as a light
+using street lights or electric signs as a light source, or under poor lighting

-source, or under poor lighting conditions when flash cannot be used.
+conditions when flash cannot be used.

 Tips for Better Results